 PBMCs were isolated from blood, stored and immortalized to form lymphoblast cultures as previously described [19].
-Briefly, 5×10^6 lymphocytes isolated by Ficoll-Paque density centrifugation were resuspended in 5 mL RPMI 1640 without L-glutamine (Life Technologies) supplemented with 1X Glutamax (Life Technologies), 10% FBS and 1% Penicillin/Streptomycin.
-1 mL culture supernatant from B95.8 cells expressing Epstein-Barr virus (EBV) was added, and 150 μ L of the mix was seeded per well in a 96-well U-bottom plate, then incubated for one hour within a humidified 5% CO2 incubator at 37 C. A final concentration of 500 ng/mL Cyclosporin A (Sigma) was then added to each well.
+Briefly, lymphocytes were isolated by Ficoll-Paque density centrifugation and counted. $5 \times 10^6$ cells were harvested for immortalization and were resuspended in 5 mL RPMI 1640 without L-glutamine (Life Technologies) supplemented with 1X Glutamax (Life Technologies), 10% FBS and 1% Penicillin/Streptomycin.
+Excess lymphocytes were separated into aliquots of $5 \times 10^6$ cells, harvested and resuspended in 250 $\mu$ L of RecoveryTM Cell Culture Freezing Medium (Life Technologies) and stored at -80 C.

+For immortalization, 1 mL culture supernatant from B95.8 cells expressing Epstein-Barr virus (EBV) was added, and 150 $\mu$ L of the mix was seeded per well in a 96-well U-bottom plate, then incubated for one hour within a humidified 5% CO2 incubator at 37 C. A final concentration of 500 ng/mL Cyclosporin A (Sigma) was then added to each well.
 Cultures were fed weekly by replacing half of the medium with the same formulation, without disturbing the cells.
 This process was repeated over a period of approximately three weeks until the cells were confluent and growing rapidly, after which the lymphoblast cultures were processed as described in the following section.